Putterhead/CV/README.md

 ### <a name="interests">Interests</a>
 - Cooking: Since moving to Austria I've become a reasonable cook and enjoy it as a creative outlet.
+- Lifehacks: Which of course includes learning to code!
 - Staying fit: A good mix of running with my wife, yoga and weight training all on a good diet.
 - Reading: On my Kindle you'll find quite some material on selling but I'm also very interested in economic history ('The Commanding Heights', *Yergin & Stanislaw*) and human behaviour ('Thinking, Fast and Slow', *Kahneman*)